The All-Electric Ford Capri SUV: The Complete Guide For The UK

 Ford offers a host of Driver Assist technology as standard.
 These include: blind spot information system, clear exit warning, cross traffic alert, driver alert, evasive steering assist, lane departure warning, lane-keeping aid, pre-collision assist, rear-view camera, 12 ultrasonic sensors, 5 cameras, 3 radars and more!
 Also on offer is the Driver Assist Pack as an option.
 All variants include a 14.6″ SYNC Move touchscreen and full digital cluster screen 5.3″, Android Auto and Apple CarPlay, wireless device charger and pre-conditioning (battery and cabin) as standard.

 In terms of practicality, like the Explorer EV, the five-door five-seat Capri EV does not have a frunk.
 However, it offers a decent boot space (572 L).
-In comparison, the Explorer electric offers up to 470 L boot space.
-Like the Explorer, the Capri also has a 17-litre MegaConsole beneath the front armrest.
-In terms of dimensions, both EVs have the same wheelbase (2767mm), however, the Capri EV is shorter in length (4634mm) compared to the Explorer EV (4468mm).
-The Capri EV has a 1626mm height compared to 1630mm for the Explorer EV.
-A coupé roofline does impact the height and available headroom of a vehicle.
+In comparison, the Explorer electric offers up to 470 L boot space and the ID.5 offers up to 549 L. Like the Explorer, the Capri also has a 17-litre MegaConsole beneath the front armrest (perfect for storing valuables!).
+In terms of dimensions, both, the Capri & the Explorer have the same wheelbase (2.76m), however, the Capri EV is shorter in length (4.63m) compared to the Explorer EV (4.46m).

 Company-car drivers can take advantage of the lower Benefit-in-Kind (BiK-2%) tax rate for pure electric cars.
 Bottom-line, electric driving is good for the environment and the wallet.
 You can lease electric vehicles (EVs), to include, Salary Sacrifice, via e-zoomed at very competitive prices!